weaviate/weaviate-io/developers/weaviate/model-providers/google/embeddings-multimodal.md

 ### Vectorizer parameters

-Configure the following vectorizer parameters to customize its behavior.
-Some parameters are Weaviate-specific, while others expose Google AI-specific options.
+The following examples show how to configure Google AI-specific options.

 - `location` (Required): e.g. `"us-central1"`
 - `projectId` (Only required if using Vertex AI): e.g. `cloud-large-language-models`